 Cagliari, the Capital, Is Truly Atmospheric

 The capital of this former island kingdom, Cagliari is a concentrated dose of the Carthaginian, Roman, Byzantine, Spanish, and Italian collage that is Sardinia.
-Little surprise then that this remarkable city is a former EU Capital of Culture, with its Il Castello quarter the cultural cradle of the city and one of the best places to visit in Sardinia.
+Little surprise then that this remarkable city in southern Italy is a former EU Capital of Culture, with its Il Castello quarter the cultural cradle of the city and one of the best places to visit in Sardinia.

 Perched on a rocky bluff, the northern entrance of Il Castello is guarded by one of the city’s historic landmarks, the San Pancrazio Tower.
 This fortification’s stout, castellated form was erected in 1305 as a defensive fortification to repel an Aragonese invasion.
 No battering ram is required today to breach its 12-foot thick limestone walls and ascend for incredible views of the city’s snaking streets and elegant domes.